shaansundar/steakhouse-blog/README.md

 ## 📧 Loops Newsletter Integration

 The blog includes a newsletter subscription form powered by [Loops.so](https://loops.so), an email marketing platform optimized for developers.
+The integration uses the official Loops JavaScript SDK.

 ### Setup